Refined canonical stable Grothendieck polynomials and their duals, Part 1: Introduction

-In this paper, motivated by these previous works, we introduce refined canonical stable Grothendieck polynomials \( G_\lambda(\vx_n;\va,\vb) \) and their duals \( g_\lambda(\vx_n;\va,\vb) \) with infinite parameters \( \va=(\alpha_1,\alpha_2,\dots) \) and \( \vb=(\beta_1,\beta_2,\dots) \), and furthermore their flagged versions with skew shapes.
-We give Jacobi--Trudi-type formulas, combinatorial models, Schur expansions, Schur positivity, and dualities of these polynomials.
-Our generalization unifies all generalizations of Grothendieck polynomials mentioned above, and the Jacobi--Trudi formulas in this paper generalize those in the literature.
+In this paper, motivated by these previous works, we introduce refined canonical stable Grothendieck polynomials \( G_\lambda(\vx_n;\va,\vb) \) and their duals \( g_\lambda(\vx_n;\va,\vb) \) with infinite parameters \( \va=(\alpha_1,\alpha_2,\dots) \) and \( \vb=(\beta_1,\beta_2,\dots) \), and furthermore their skew versions.
+We give Jacobi--Trudi-like formulas, combinatorial models, Schur expansions, Schur positivity, and dualities of these polynomials.
+Our generalization unifies all generalizations of Grothendieck polynomials mentioned above, and the Jacobi--Trudi-like formulas in this paper generalize those in the literature.